How to Research and Select an Overseas Program or Organization

 program + reviews.”
 Some reviews

-might be biased, but you can use your judgment to decide
+might be biased for or against, but you can use your judgment to decide

 how to interpret the feedback.
 Poke around

 the site to see if it is actual participant feedback or